-Energy (including electricity) is not useful in itself: it is only useful to the extent that it provides desired services and drives actions.
+Energy (including electricity) is not useful in itself: it is only useful to the extent that it provides useful services and drives actions.
 Therefore, while it is important to measure energy access directly, the true impact is on enabling the success of other SDGs.
-Modern energy access is an important factor for the achievement of virtually all development goals, but for some SDGs it is essential.
+Modern energy access is an important factor to the achievement of virtually all development goals, but for some SDGs it is essential:

-No poverty (SDG 1); Gender equality (SDG 5); Decent work and economic growth (SDG 8); Industry, innovation, & infrastructure (SDG 9): People deprived of modern energy are trapped in a reinforcing cycle with insufficient means to improve their living conditions and basic services, including lighting, education, health and fresh water to meet basic human needs.
-At the same time, poor households without energy access spend a significant share of their very limited income on expensive, unhealthy, unsafe, timeconsuming and inefficient forms of energy.
+No poverty (SDG 1); Gender equality (SDG 5); Decent work & economic growth (SDG 8); Industry, innovation, & infrastructure (SDG 9): People deprived of modern energy are trapped in a reinforcing cycle with insufficient means to improve their living conditions and basic services, including lighting, education, health and fresh water to meet basic human needs.
+At the same time, poor households without access spend a significant share of their very limited income on expensive, unhealthy, unsafe and inefficient forms of energy.
 Modern, affordable energy is essential for breaking this cycle.
 Moreover, electricity access can improve livelihoods.
-This is especially the case for women, for whom the chance to work from home can create an independent source of income.
-The deployment of decentralized energy can create employment in the electricity value chain itself, in assembling, distributing, installing and maintaining equipment, and more broadly support rural economies by removing the barrier a lack of electricity poses to productive activities.
-Electricity is essential for economic sectors-agriculture, tourism, commerce, industry-to thrive and create income-generating opportunities, increase value added, and therefore revenues, in rural areas.
-In addition, telecommunications improve access to markets and information.
+This is especially the case for women, for whom the chance to work from home can create an. independent source of income With the development of local skills, the deployment of decentralised energy can create employment in assembling, distributing, installing and maintaining equipment and support rural economies, as well as potentially allowing for revenue generation.
+Electricity is also essential for economic sectors agriculture, tourism, commerce, industry - to thrive and create income-generating opportunities, increase value added, and therefore revenues, in rural areas, and telecommunications improve access to markets and information.

 Zero hunger (SDG 2); clean water and sanitation (SDG 6): Today energy inputs are limited throughout the agri-food chain in developing and least-developed countries, hindering efficient food production and threatening food security.
-Modern energy offers many benefits.
-Electricity for irrigation pumps can double the yield of croplands, and refrigeration reduces spoilage.
-Energy for processing can vastly improve the efficiency of food production, increase the value of the products and generate economic and employment gains, which in rural areas would potentially reduce the pressure towards urban migration.
-Moreover, installing and operating water extraction, transport and treatment systems requires a considerable amount of energy; expanding these services to poorer populations is dependent on a reliable source of electricity.
+Modern energy offers many benefits: Electricity for irrigation pumps can double the yield of croplands; refrigeration reduces spoilage, and providing energy for processing can vastly improve the efficiency of food production, increase the value of the products and generate economic and employment gains.
+Moreover, installing and operating water extraction, transport and treatment systems requires a considerable amount of energy: expanding these services to poorer population is dependent on a source of electricity.

-Good health and well-being (SDG 3): At present, an estimated 4 million people die prematurely each year due to the use of polluting fuels and technologies in households for cooking, heating and lighting, without adequate ventilation.
+Good health and wellbeing (SDG 3): At present, an estimated 4 million people die prematurely each year due to the use of polluting fuels and technologies in households for cooking, heating and lighting, without adequate ventilation.
 Women and children suffer most of the worst effects.
-Providing access to modern energy (including modern cooking facilities) for all can lower the premature death toll by around 1.8 million people per year in 2030 (IEA, 2017).
+Providing access to modern energy for all can lower the premature death toll by around 1.8 million people per year in 2030 (IEA, 2017).

 Thermal comfort (heating and cooling) and refrigeration are also key to good health and nutrition.
-Moreover, health care facilities require reliable electricity to function and power medical devices, and good lighting is needed to provide essential services.
+Moreover, health care facilities require reliable electricity to function and power medical devices and good lighting is needed to provide essential services.
 Refrigerators used in health clinics with unreliable electricity cause significant failure of vaccines.
-Yet, an estimated 1 billion people globally are served by health facilities without electricity, including 255 million people in sub-Saharan Africa (Practical Action, 2013).
-Energy access rates drop dramatically for rural clinics, and those that do have access often have an unreliable supply (WHO and World Bank, 2014); this contributes to the immense health care challenges developing countries face.
+Yet, an estimated 1 billion people globally are served by health facilities without electricity, of which 255 million people live in sub-Saharan Africa (Practical Action, 2013).
+Access rates drop dramatically for rural clinics, and those with access often have an unreliable supply (WHO and World Bank, 2014).
+This lack of, or unreliable, access contributes to the immense health care challenge developing countries face.